-> Our The Alps removal services can include an Individually designed removal package to suit your needs, collection from anywhere in the UK or worldwide and return collections if you’re moving from the Alpes-de-Haute-Provence back to the UK, plus so much more too.
+Our removal service include an individually designed removal package to suit your needs, collection from anywhere in the UK or worldwide and return collections if you’re moving from the Alpes-de-Haute-Provence back to the UK, plus much more.

-> • Individually designing a removals package to suit your needs
+• Creating a removals package to suit your needs

-> • Collection from anywhere in the UK
+• Collection from anywhere in the UK

 • Any items, no matter how big or small

 • A full survey by one of our European Removals Specialists

 • Electronic and photographic inventories utilising handheld computers and digital cameras

 Since June 1999, we have held the first and only recognised quality standard specifically aimed at furniture removals for the benefit of the private individual- BSEN 12522.

 We assess our staff, services, administration and procedures annually to ensure we continue to meet the high and exacting standards required.

 The Alpes-de-Haute-Provence can be divided into three different zones, all depending on terrain, climate and population.
 There is the plateaux, hills and valleys of Haute-Provence which make one-third of the area, but have around two-thirds of the population, the Lower Alps, which is a mountain area, and the High Alps, where the main economy is skiing.
 The main river in the area is the Durance which runs in the west.
 The Rocher de la Baume is an eye-catching Stone edifice, located in the commune of Sisteron, which is very popular with tourists.